EugeneEl/eugeneel.atricles/_posts/2017-04-17-UI-tips-and-hacks.md

 ```

 ---
-## 6. Use SnapKit for builing your layout in code.
+## 6. Use SnapKit for builing your layout in code

 Sometimes when we are working on custom views we need to setup our constrains programmatically.
 Instead of this